Update: With 2017 in full swing we're getting ever closer to the launch of the OnePlus 4, and we've refreshed this guide with all the latest details.

 The megapixel count on the rear snapper may change, but if so it will probably be dropped in line with the current trend of 12MP snappers from the likes of Samsung, Apple and Huawei.

-We doubt the front-facing one will get a new megapixel count though, as 8MP is higher than most rivals, while still low enough to take a good shot.
+We doubt the front-facing one will get a new megapixel count though, as 16MP is far higher than most rivals already.

 TechRadar's take: A 12MP rear camera is likely, as this would both change things up and fall in line with rivals.
 There's a good chance it will also be dual-lens.